RedisLabs/redislabs-docs/content/rc/databases/configuration/high-availability.md

 Your replication options depend on your [subscription plan]({{<relref "/rc/subscriptions/_index.md">}}):

 - _Free_ plans do not support replication.
-- _Fixed_ plans let you choose between no replication, single-zone replication, or multi-zone replication when creating a subscription.
+- _Fixed_, _Flexible_ and _Annual_ paid plans let you choose between multi-zone or single-zone replication when creating a subscription.
+You can also turn off replication.

-- _Flexible_ and _Annual_ plans allow multi-zone or single-zone subscriptions by default.
-You can also disable replication.
+After database creation, you can still enable or turn off replication.
+However, [zone settings]({{<relref "/rc/databases/configuration/high-availability#zone-setting-maintenance">}}) are only configurable during database creation.

-## Performance impact
+## Performance and cost impact

 Replication can affect performance as traffic increases to synchronize all copies.